super-linter/super-linter/README.md

 5. Enjoy your more _stable_, and _cleaner_ code base
 6. Check out the [Wiki](https://github.com/github/super-linter/wiki) for customization options

-**NOTE:** If you pass the _Environment_ variable `GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}` in your workflow file, then the GitHub Super-Linter will mark the status of each individual linter run in the Checks section of a pull request.
+**NOTE:** If you pass the _Environment_ variable `GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}` in your workflow, then the **GitHub Super-Linter** will mark the status of each individual linter run in the Checks section of a pull request.
+Without this you will only see the overall status of the full run.
 There is no need to set the **GitHub** Secret as it is automatically set by GitHub, it only needs to be passed to the action.

 ### Example connecting GitHub Action Workflow